Does this test have other names?

 This test measures levels of trypsin in your blood to see if you have pancreatitis.

-pancreatitis).
-Or it can grow worse over a longer time (chronic pancreatitis).
+or grow worse over a longer time (chronic pancreatitis).

 During acute pancreatitis, enzymes from your pancreas can escape into your blood.